run-ai/docs/docs/admin/runai-setup/advanced/monitoring.md

 Run:AI is comprised of two parts:

-* A control plane part, typically residing on the cloud.
+* A control plane part, The control-plane (or "backend"):
+  * Typically resides on the cloud.
 The health of the cloud portion of Run:AI can be viewed at [status.run.ai](https://status.run.ai){target=_blank}.
+  * In _Self-hosted_ installations of Run:AI is installed on-prem.
 * One or more _GPU Clusters_.

-The purpose of this document is to configure the Run:AI __cluster__ to emit health alerts and to connect these alerts to alert-management systems within the organization
+The purpose of this document is to configure the Run:AI to emit health alerts and to connect these alerts to alert-management systems within the organization.

+Alerts are emitted for Run:AI Clusters as well as the Run:AI backend on Self-hosted installation where the backend resides on the same Kubernetes cluster as one of the Run:AI clusters.

 ## Alert Infrastructure